IgniteUI/igniteui-docfx/en/components/themes/themes-list/indigo.md

 ## Switching from Material to Indigo Theme
 Since version `10.1` our components include a new theme inspired by our own design language.

-In order to switch from `Material` to `Indigo`, you can use one of the build-in mixins.
+In order to switch from `Material` to `Indigo`, you can use one of the built-in mixins.

 ### Indigo Light Theme
 ```scss